 top of page

-The architectural style of the house is eclectic, using styles common for the Turn of the Century.
-The two story gallery which wraps around two sides of the house suggest a Queen Anne influence, while the colossal columns resting on brick pillars suggest Colonial Revival.
+The story of 321 Second Street is a masterclass in early 20th-century ingenuity.
+Built in 1912 by Thomas Fitzgerald Porter (born 1861) and his wife Wilhelmina "Wila" (born 1866), the house is an architectural masterpiece of the eclectic style common for the Turn of the Century.
+The home’s design is a beautiful blend of influences: the two-story gallery that wraps around two sides of the house suggests a strong Queen Anne influence, while the colossal columns resting on brick pillars reflect the Colonial Revival style.

 This is an image of Judge Thomas Fitzgerald Porter